Rayokii/Rayokii/README.md

      I have knowledge in: Python, HTML/CSS, JavaScript, Java, Bash & SQL

-        Also some knowledge in Bootstrap, React and JavaFX
+        Also some knowledge in Bootstrap, React & JavaFX